Kaaiian/MRS_open_data_challenge_submission/README.md

 # MRS Open Data Challenge

-# Beyond the Training Set: An Exercize in Extrapolation
+# Beyond the Training Set: An Exercise in Extrapolation

 # 1. Abstract